Value of a Business or Professional Practice

 I have heard of the use of a neutral appraiser.
 What are the advantages and disadvantages of the use of a neutral appraiser?

 The advantage of using a neutral appraiser may be cost.
-If the parties agree to the use of a neutral appraiser and the appraisal is accepted by both parties, this approach will result in the lowest overall cost.
-Commencing in 2016, Illinois law for the first time clearly allows the use of a neutral business appraiser.
-More specifically, the new law provides:
+If the parties agree to the use of a neutral appraiser and the appraisal is accepted by both parties, this approach results in a costs savings.
+Illinois law allows the use of a neutral business appraiser.
+It provides:

 The court may seek the advice of financial experts or other professionals, whether or not employed by the court on a regular basis.
 The advice given shall be in writing and made available by the court to counsel.
 Counsel may examine as a witness any professional consulted by the court designated as the court’s witness.
 Professional personnel consulted by the court are subject to subpoena for the purposes of discovery, trial, or both.

-A concern about using a neutral appraiser is that such appraisals work best where there is no need to do forensic accounting, that is, where the numbers as stated by the financial statements are trusted by both parties.
-I do not recommend the use of a neutral appraiser in cases where one party has significant concerns about the accuracy of the financial statements of the business.
+A concern about using a neutral appraiser is that such appraisals work best where there is no need for forensic accounting.
+This means that a neutral appraiser works best when the figures as stated by the financial statements are trusted by both parties.
+I do not recommend the use of a neutral appraiser in cases where one party has believes the financial statements of the business are not likely accurate.

 Can a case be handled collaboratively if it involves the issue of business valuation?

 Yes.
-One of the advantages of collaborative law and collaborative divorce is the use of neutral appraisers.
+An advantages of collaborative law and collaborative divorce is the use of neutral appraisers.
 The real question is whether the business owning spouse will cooperate sufficiently to ensure disclosure of documentation necessary to value a business.
-Often the business owning spouse will wish to use a collaborative approach because the parties have more control as to what will happen in a collaborative law setting.
-For example, often the business owning spouse is concerned that during an on-site visit the other side’s expert will inappropriately ask questions of employees, etc. These sorts of concerns can readily be addressed in a collaborative divorce setting.
+Often the business owning spouse may wish to use a collaborative approach because the parties have more control as to what will happen in a collaborative law setting.
+For example, the business-owning spouse might be concerned that during an on-site visit the other side’s expert will inappropriately ask questions of employees, etc. These sorts of concerns can readily be addressed in a collaborative divorce setting.